MyPureCloud/developer-center-blog/source/2021-03-31-Q1-Retro/index.html.md

 4. __A more personalized experience in the Developer Center__.
 This one is really important to me.
 We want to allow developers to personalize the Developer Center to meet their individual needs.
 We are currently exploring how we can let developers subscribe to individual page notifications so they can be notified of the APIs that are important to them.
 We are also looking at building out a "favorites" capability so that the APIs you work with the most are available right at the beginning of the site rather then buried below multiple pages.

 We are off to a busy year, but we are excited with the support and feedback we have been getting from the Genesys Cloud developer community.
 It's going to be an exciting year.
-Let's build something cool together.
+Let's build something great together.